breatheco-de/exercise-family-static-api/README.md

     def delete_member(self, id):
         ## You have to implement this method
         ## Loop the list and delete the member with the given id
         pass

-    def update_member(self, id, member):
-        ## You have to implement this method
-        ## Loop the list and update the member with the given id
-        pass

     def get_member(self, id):